Azure/linux-on-azure-levelup/Module 2 - Modernize/README.md

 This module is focused two workflows:

-Moving PostGreSQL Database from on-premsises into Azure PaaS Migrating an Apache webserver from on-premsies into an Azure IaaS VM using Azure Verified Modules
+Building a PostGreSQL Database on-premsises.
+Building an Apache webserver.